abilandz/NAT3054/Lecture_2/git.md

        commit id: "change 3"
 ```

-This case corresponds to the situation when one works on the _main_ branch, then checks out the new _devel_ branch and continues experimental development on the _devel_ branch.
+This case corresponds to the situation where one works on the _main_ branch, then checks out the new _devel_ branch and continues experimental development on the _devel_ branch.
 Once development is satisfactory, all commits from the _devel_ branch can be merged into the _main_ branch.
-If all commits on a _devel_ branch are direct successors of HEAD on a main branch, Git performs a _fast-forward merge_ by simply moving (i.e. fast-forwarding) HEAD to the tip of the _devel_ branch which is being merged.
+If all commits on a _devel_ branch are direct successors of HEAD on the _main_ branch, Git performs a _fast-forward merge_ by simply moving (i.e. fast-forwarding) HEAD to the tip of the _devel_ branch which is being merged.
 Programmatically:

 ```bash
 # pause the development on the 'main' branch, checkout new 'devel' branch,